mmestreprofluent/PyBlast/README.md

 # PyBlast

-PyBlast is small library using mostly BioPython, designed to process easily local blast requests and global alignment on multiple cores.
+PyBlast is a small library using mostly BioPython, designed to process easily local blast requests and global alignment on multiple cores.

 ## Local alignment